Marketing

 AI can now auto-generate copy and visual assets, shifting entry-level marketers from content creation to data-driven campaign orchestration and prompt engineering.

+You worked hard.
 You graduated.
-You tailored your resume.
 You did an unpaid internship.
 Then you applied to 100 jobs and heard... nothing.
+In many cases, no human even saw your application— an algorithm rejected it first.

 One in four people looking for work has been unemployed for at least six months.
 SOURCE: WALL STREET JOURNAL/Spencer Platt/Getty Images